arangodb/docs/3.7/aql/execution-and-performance-optimizer.md

   that modify multiple documents and do not use *LIMIT*.

 - `scatter-satellite-graph-in-cluster` _(Enterprise Edition only)_:
-  will appear in case a TraversalNode is found that can operate with SatelliteGraphs.
+  will appear in case a TraversalNode, ShortestPathNode, or KShortestPathsNode is found that operates on a SatelliteGraph.
   This leads to the TraversalNode being instantiated and executed on the DB-Server instead on a Coordinator.
 This reduces the total amount of data transferred.